arunagw/omniauth-twitter/README.md

 	/auth/twitter?screen_name=scottw

+You can also specify ```force_login``` without specifying the screen_name to prompt the user to choose the twitter account they wish to use.

+    /auth/twitter?force_login=true

 Twitter also optionally supports specifying a x_auth_access_type when authenticating.
 This is handy when you need to specify special permission in some cases.

 To use this, just add a querystring for x_auth_access_type.